jonseo/astro-min/src/pages/blog/example-blog.md

 ---
-title: About Us
+title: What I do
-description: This is what American SJ is about.
+description: This is what I do to help businesses grow.
-publishDate: Friday September 17, 2021
+publishDate: Monday December 13, 2021
 permalink: https://example.com/blog/example-blog
 author: "JDog"
 heroImage: "https://americanshootingjournal.com/img/AMLogo.png"